 I found these at Trader Joe’s and they come in pots, so they lasted for about a month.
 Just make sure you put plastic liners down before you add the pots.

-decorating tip: decorate with pots of flowers for spring instead of cut flowers to make your arrangements last longer.
+decorating tip: decorate with pots of flowers instead of cut flowers to make your arrangements last longer.

 7. Peony and hydrangea arrangement